 • Quick snacks dipped in balsamic & oil

-🍝 More Italian Favorites
+🍝 More Italian Favourites

 Readers who loved this focaccia also made: